SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-25-52-0-Copy-the-JSON-code-of-an-Analytics-Builder-model-to-the-clipboard.md

 ---
 date: 2024-02-29T12:00:00.000Z
-title: New command for copying the JSON code of a model
+title: Copy the JSON code of an Analytics Builder model to the clipboard
 change_type:
   - value: change-2c7RdTdXo4
     label: Improvement